Meet our Education Scholarship Recipients

 Nia

-Nia is a 2023 graduate student in the Diagnostic Medical Sonography Program.
-With over 20 years of experience as a massage therapist, Nia decided to pursue a career in sonography.
-She shares, "I have a love for anatomy, the human body, and helping people.
-I believe it is very important for the patient who is receiving the ultrasound to be as comfortable as possible.
-With my experience over the past 20 years, I can bring my expertise and help create the best possible experience for each patient."
-Nia is deeply invested in her community through her work and family.
-She looks forward to taking advantage of every opportunity the mentoring program provides and hopes to mentor others in the future.
+I am a 2023 graduate of the Diagnostic Medical Sonography Program.
+With over 20 years of experience as a massage therapist, I decided to pursue a career in sonography.
+I have a deep love for anatomy, the human body, and helping people.
+I believe that ensuring a patient’s comfort during an ultrasound is just as important as obtaining accurate images.
+With my years of experience, I bring expertise in creating the best possible experience for each patient.
+I am deeply invested in my community through my work and my family.
+I was excited to take advantage of every opportunity the mentoring program provided, and I hope to mentor others in the future.
+Today, I am working full-time as an ultrasound technologist, and I love what I do.

 Rebecca